tsalkakis-d/behavior-promise/README.md

 - Local variables in nodes (instead of blackboard implementation)
 - Scales well in complex applications without losing control
 - Adapted to use functions from existing objects with almost zero cost
+- Trees may be loaded from objects, JSON files or YAML files

 ## Installation
 In Node.js: